SherllyNeo/better_address_book/README.md

 #### Search contacts
 Press f when on the contacts screen and type in a search term
 #### Edit contact fields
-Press enter or l on a contact to view it, then enter or l to edit a specific field
+Press enter or l on a contact to view it, then enter or l to edit a specific field.
+Enter again to save.
+It will prompt you to confirm.

 You can use arrowkeys to move cursor within a string